SerratedSharp/SerratedJQ/README.md

 # SerratedJQ

-A C# WebAssembly wrapper for JQuery which provides the capability to read and manipulate the HTML DOM, create .NET event handlers for HTML DOM events, hold references to DOM elements from C# WASM, attach data or managed references to HTML DOM element datasets, and expose static .NET methods as javascript methods.
-Leverages Uno.Wasm.Bootstrap for WebAssembly support, but does not require consumers to use full Uno Platform.
-The intention is that this wrapper would be used by those building traditional web applications(e.g. ASP.NET MVC) but who wish to use a .NET language such as C# to implement client side UI logic rather than javascript.
-Please see Nuget package Release Notes for specific version compatibility information.
+A C# WebAssembly wrapper for jQuery, intended to enable implementation of client side logic in C# for a traditional web application such as ASP.NET MVC.
+Provides the capability to read and manipulate the HTML DOM, create .NET event handlers subscribed to HTML DOM events, hold references to DOM elements from a .NET WebAssembly, and attach primitive data or managed object references to elements.
+Leverages Uno.Wasm.Bootstrap for compilation to WebAssembly format, but does not require consumers to use the full Uno Platform.

 ## Demo
 A demo is published as a static site at https://serratedsharp.github.io/CSharpWasmJQueryDemo/

 Emphasis on "static".
 There's no server side code in this demo.
 The .NET assemblies are downloaded to your browser as simple static files, the same way your browser would download *.js, *.css, or images, and run inside a WebAssembly sandbox.
 No .NET server side hosting is needed, but this approach could easily be combined with any traditional web application such as MVC.
 This makes this solution composable with existing architectures looking to provide greater agility in developing client side logic.

 A more extensive demo including integration with a MVC project and API requests from the WASM client to MVC host, including a walkthrough of the code: https://www.youtube.com/watch?v=0BrGf99K6CU